abasiadimas/rock-paper-scissors/README.md

 ## Project Status

-Project is: \_Ongoing
+Project is: \_Testing

 ## Version History

--1.5
+-2.0
-Console Game Version
+Web App Game Version

-It is currently possible to play the game via your browser's console
+It is currently possible to play the game via the interactive User Interface.

 ## Authors